 Despite the fact that I got three really great job offers over those few days, this company really made an impression on me because of the culture and the fact that my new boss(es) would really be fantastic; I accepted the position.

-I applied online and the process took 3 weeks – interviewed at Kaiser Permanente in February 2011.
+I applied online.
+The process took 3 weeks – interviewed at Kaiser Permanente (Oakland, CA) in January 2009.